The National Institute for Health and Care Excellence (NICE) has approved new drug Tofacitinib for adults with Ulcerative Colitis.

 Tofacitinib (brand name Xeljanz) is part of the class of drugs called Janus kinase (JAK) inhibitors, which are currently used to treat arthritis.
 JAKs are enzymes that play a role in activating the body’s immune response, and tofacitinib blocks this process, which may stop the inflammatory process in Ulcerative Colitis.
 Because the drug is a small molecule, it is less likely to stop working over time, which is another benefit.

 Tofacitinib is taken orally, compared to biologics which are admitted through infusions and injections.
 This is good for people who may find tablets an easier, more pleasant way of taking medication.
 The drug would be taken in tablet form twice daily for eight weeks, usually going down to a lower dosage for maintenance.

 We are delighted that NICE have approved the use of tofacitinib for people with Ulcerative Colitis who have not been receptive to other treatments or who have lost response to their treatments.
 The symptoms of Colitis can be debilitating, and the anxiety of surgery can weigh heavily on people who have exhausted other options.
 Tofacitinib offers a huge amount of hope to patients who need another option.

 The choice of treatment between tofacitinib, biological drugs and surgery should be made on an individual basis after talking with your doctor about the advantages and disadvantages of the options.
 The drug will be made available on the NHS by early 2019.

 In Northern Ireland, NICE guidance is subject to a local review process, which begins once NICE have issued their final guidance.

-In Scotland, the Scottish Medicines Consortium haven't reviewed tofacitinib for Colitis yet, and is expected to advise in February 2019.
-Crohn’s & Colitis UK have submitted evidence in response to their call.
+In Scotland, the Scottish Medicines Consortium aproved tofacitinib for Colitis in February 2019.
+Read more.